kylejcaron/Movie_Recommender/README.md

     3.649750743827708

-# Evaluate model with clustered data
+# Evaluate model, prefilling ratings for new users with clustered data

 Look at 5% of most highly predicted movies for each user.
 Return the average actual rating of those movies.